-TO BE HELD MAY 5, 2011
+TO BE HELD MAY 3, 2012

-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Gibraltar Industries, Inc., a Delaware corporation (the "Company"), will be held at the Gateway Building, 3556 Lake Shore Road, Buffalo, New York, on Thursday, May 5, 2011, at 11:00 a.m., local time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Gibraltar Industries, Inc., a Delaware corporation (the "Company"), will be held at the Gateway Building, 3556 Lake Shore Road, Buffalo, New York, on Thursday, May 3, 2012, at 11:00 a.m., local time, for the following purposes:

-- 1. To elect three Class I Directors to hold office until the 2014 Annual Meeting and until their successors have been elected and qualified. - 2.
-To hold an advisory vote on executive compensation (the "Say-on-Pay" vote). - 3.
-To hold an advisory vote to determine stockholder preferences on whether future Say-on-Pay votes should occur every one, two, or three years. - 4.
-To approve the material terms of the Company's annual incentive compensation plan known as the Management Incentive Compensation Plan to enable the Company to deduct the related compensation for federal income tax purposes without being subject to limitations. - 5.
-To approve the material terms of the Company's grant of performance-based equity awards of Performance Share Units under the Amended and Restated Gibraltar Industries, Inc. 2005 Equity Incentive Plan to enable the Company to deduct the related compensation for federal income tax purposes without being subject to limitations. - 6.
-To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2011. - 7.
+- 1. Elect two Class III Directors to hold office until the 2015 Annual Meeting and until their successors have been elected and qualified. - 2.
+Advisory approval of the Company's executive compensation (the "Say-on-Pay" vote). - 3.
+Approval of the material terms of the Company's annual grant of Performance Share Units under the Amended and Restated Gibraltar Industries, Inc. 2005 Equity Incentive Plan to enable the Company to deduct the related compensation for federal income tax purposes without being subject to limitations. - 4.
+Approval of an Amendment to the Certificate of Incorporation of Gibraltar Industries, Inc. to provide shareholders with the right to take action by written consent. - 5.
+To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2012. - 6.
 To take action upon and transact such other business as may be properly brought before the meeting or any adjournment or adjournments thereof.

-The Board of Directors has fixed the close of business on March 21, 2011, as the record date for the determination of stockholders entitled to receive notice of and to vote at the Annual Meeting.
+The Board of Directors has fixed the close of business on March 19, 2012, as the record date for the determination of stockholders entitled to receive notice of and to vote at the Annual Meeting.